-Personal Development links to many other subject areas, including Science, Law, Politics, Geography, History, Philosophy and Ethics, Sociology, Economics and Business Studies.
-It also encourages you to become an inspirational role model.
+PDC includes exploring real world issues and therefore links to many other subject areas, including Science, Law, Politics, Geography, History, Philosophy and Ethics, Sociology, Economics and Business Studies.
+It also encourages you to become an inspirational role model to our younger pupils.